shadownrun/Renkin42SWT/src/main/resources/README.txt

 **********************

 ITEMS:
-	Pile of Sand: Inflicts 10 seconds of blindness.
+	Pile of Sand:
+		Inflicts 10 seconds of blindness.
-	Pile of Soul Sand: Inflicts 10 seconds each of blindness and wither.
+	Pile of Soul Sand:
+		Inflicts 10 seconds each of blindness and wither.
 May randomly spawn a Tortured Soul or Corrupted Soul.
+	Rock:
-	Rock: Does 1-3 damage and inflicts 3-9 seconds of nausea.
+		Does 1-3 damage and inflicts 3-9 seconds of nausea.
-	Snowball with a Rock in It: Same as a rock, but also effective against blazes.
+	Snowball with a Rock in It:
+		Same as a rock, but also effective against blazes.
+	Ectoplasm:
-	Ectoplasm: Dropped by Tortured Souls.
+		Dropped by Tortured Souls.
 Used to craft Spectral Bricks.
+	Corrupted Ectoplasm:
-	Corrupted Ectoplasm: Dropped by Corrupted Souls, used to craft Corrupted Spectral Bricks.
+		Dropped by Corrupted Souls, used to craft Corrupted Spectral Bricks.
+	Broken Brick:
-	Broken Brick: Does 2-4 damage and inflicts 6-12 seconds of nausea;
+		Does 2-4 damage and inflicts 6-12 seconds of nausea;
-	Broken Nether Brick: Same as broken brick, but also sets target on fire.
+	Broken Nether Brick:
+		Same as broken brick, but also sets target on fire.
-	Broken Spectral Brick: Same as broken brick, but also causes weakness.
+	Broken Spectral Brick:
+		Same as broken brick, but also causes weakness.
-	Broken Corrupted Spectral Brick: same as broken brick, but also causes wither.
+	Broken Corrupted Spectral Brick:
+		Same as broken brick, but also causes wither.
+	Stick of Dynamite:
+		Creates an explosion with 1/2 the power of TNT.
+	Snowball with a Stick of Dynamite in It:
+		Same as Dynamite, but also effective against Blazes.